EphemeralSpace/docs/src/guidelines/mapping.md

 Even though this is a guide for Ephemeral Space, and is written as such, most of the core principles here can generally be applied to other forks.

 ## Maintenance
 This is the #1 thing most new mappers mess up.
-Good maintenance areas are extremely pivotal to the game to function correctly.
-They generally act as perfect cover for anyone trying to do something in secrecy, or get around somewhere in a roundabout way.
+Good maintenance areas are extremely pivotal to the game's function.
+They generally act as perfect cover for anyone trying to do something in secrecy or get around somewhere in a roundabout way.

 If you are going to take away anything from these guidelines - **it is vitally important that you do not add your maintenance in negative space as an afterthought.** It needs to be blocked out with the rest of the station.